SimonJMurphy/smurfmeister.github.com/research/index.markdown

 As a member of the Kepler Asteroseismic Science Consortium I use ultra-precise Kepler data to study the A-type stars.
 In addition to publicly available software, I perform data analysis with my own suite of tools designed specifically for working with Kepler data.

+In addition to providing a rough description of what it is I do, this page serves as a useful place to collect all of my research material in one place, so that prospective employers find it easier to give me a job (nudge nudge).

 +-- {.section}
 Current Research
 ====